nathan-assefa/AirBnB_clone/README.md

 ## Description

     This is the first step of the AirBnB project.
-The goal of this project is to recreated the AirBnB Website.The console is a command interpreter to manage objects for the AirBnb project.
+The goal of this project is to recreat the AirBnB Website.The console is a command interpreter to manage objects for the AirBnb project.

 ## Requirements